 ETF CRASH Updated 02/23/2021 Michael Burry, widely known for his role in the prediction of the 2008 subprime mortgage crisis and the collateralized debt obligations bubble, now predicts the same fate for Index funds and a possible ETF market crash.
 Now we have to ask is there an ETF to protect against a market crash?

 The Big Shot’s hero has indicated that the massive inflow into the ETF market precedes a crisis that could cripple the entire system in the long run.
 The contrarian explained that the influx of index funds is now affecting the prices of stocks and bonds, creating a bubble that could adversely affect the market investors at some point.

-He also pointed out the risks that could be faced in this case – which we attempt to explain in a few steps through this piece.
+Micheal Burry also pointed out the risks that could be faced in this case – which we attempt to explain in a few steps through this piece.
 But first, we take a step back to the world of ETFs and how they work, and why we think an ETF market crash is coming:

 ETFs: How Do They Work?

 ETFs (also known as Exchange Traded Funds) represent securities that could be traded on a platform or through a broker.
 These securities can be bonds, stocks, commodities, and are associated with the ease by which stocks are traded.

 These funds are represented by the shares of underlying assets, designed to track those assets’ performance and value in the market.
 Here, the fund’s shareholders or investors are just a part of the fund but not the underlying asset.
 An ETF market crash can have a profound impact as they generally represent the overall market.